jonasblixt/ufsm/README.md

 uFSM is designed with embedded applications in mind but can also be used in other environments.

+A rather comprehensive work is is being done on the branch 'ufsm-1.0-dev'.
+The major work is focused around a graphical editor for state charts.

 Supported UML statechart features:

 | Feature              | Implemented | Test case                              |